Hudson River PCBs Superfund Site

 Dredge areas were identified using the results of a multi-year sediment sampling program conducted by GE that began in 2002 and generated more than 60,000 sediment samples taken from the bottom of the Upper Hudson River.

 The site is divided into the Upper Hudson River, which runs from Hudson Falls to the Federal Dam at Troy (a distance of approximately 40 miles), and the Lower Hudson River, which runs from the Federal Dam at Troy to the southern tip of Manhattan at the Battery in New York City.
-For purposes of the dredging project, EPA further divided the Upper Hudson River area into three main sections known as River Section 1 (from the former Fort Edward Dam to the Thompson Island Dam), River Section 2 (from the Thompson Island Dam to the Northumberland Dam), and River Section 3 (from the Northumberland Dam to the Federal Dam in Troy).
+For purposes of the dredging project, the EPA further divided the Upper Hudson River area into three main sections known as River Section 1 (from the former Fort Edward Dam to the Thompson Island Dam), River Section 2 (from the Thompson Island Dam to the Northumberland Dam), and River Section 3 (from the Northumberland Dam to the Federal Dam in Troy).
 Within the river sections, dredging was conducted in areas of approximately five acres each, called “certification units” (CUs).

 The dredging of river bottom sediment began in 2009 and was completed in fall 2015.
 The dredging occurred in two phases.
 The first, year-long phase of dredging occurred between May and November 2009.
 During Phase 1, approximately 283,000 cubic yards of contaminated sediment was removed from a six-mile stretch of the Upper Hudson River near the town of Fort Edward, NY.
-After an extensive evaluation by an independent panel of scientists and input from a broad range of stakeholders in 2010, EPA developed plans for the second part of the cleanup.
+After an extensive evaluation by an independent panel of scientists and input from a broad range of stakeholders in 2010, the EPA developed plans for the second part of the cleanup.

 Phase 2 began in June 2011 and was conducted at full production to remove the remainder of the contaminated river sediment targeted for dredging.
 During Phase 2, approximately 2.5 million cubic yards was dredged.
 In all, over six seasons of dredging, approximately 2.75 million cubic yards of PCB-contaminated sediment was removed from the river bottom.
 The 2015 Phase 2 Overview fact sheet includes a series of maps which show the locations where dredging took place.